ori-sky/polar-space/designs/weapons.md

 | Notes | Fires a short range burst of molten shrapnel.
 The closer a target is, the more damage is done. |

 ## Energy Weapons
-Weapons that use a power core to produce energy projectiles or beams to dama
+Weapons that use a power core to produce energy projectiles or beams to damage ships.
+(Effective against Shields)

 | HEP Technologies | Phased Pulse Cannon |
 | -|- |